Alexandra Vateva

-Alexandra Vateva (born 23 February 2004) is a Bulgarian racing driver currently competing for Q1 Trackracing in the Porsche Carrera Cup Benelux and also competes part-time in the Porsche Carrera Cup Germany for Proton Huber Competition.
+Alexandra Vateva (born 23 February 2004) is a Bulgarian racing driver set to compete in Porsche Carrera Cup Germany for Target Competition.

 Career

 Vateva began karting in 2021, racing in both the Bulgarian and Romanian karting championships, before stepping up to car racing in 2023 in Porsche Sports Cup Germany for Overdrive Racing alongside Pavel Lefterov.
-Winning in the GT4 class on debut at the Hockenheimring and finishing second in race two, before taking her second and final class win of the season at the season-ending round at the same venue.
+She won in the GT4 class on debut at the Hockenheimring and finishing second in race two, before taking her second and final class win of the season at the season-ending round at the same venue.
 During 2023, Vateva also competed for the same team in the GTC Race championship at the Nürburgring.

 The following year, Vateva switched to Laptime Performance for her sophomore season in Porsche Sports Cup Germany.
 Racing in the GT3 class, Vateva scored her only win of the season at the Hockenheimring alongside Robert de Haan on her way to third in the Endurance Challenge standings.
 During 2024, Vateva also made a one-off appearance in the Porsche Sprint Challenge Benelux at Spa, winning overall in race two and taking a class win in race one.
 At the end of 2024, Vateva competed in the 2024–25 Porsche Carrera Cup Middle East for AV Racing in the Pro-Am class.
 Finishing on the Pro-Am podium on her debut round in Bahrain, Vateva then took six more class podiums in the following five rounds to end the season third in the Pro-Am standings.

 Vateva then joined Q1 Trackracing to race in Porsche Carrera Cup Benelux, as part of Iron Dames' Supported by Iron Dames programme.
 Vateva finished 11th on her series debut at Spa, which turned out to be her best result of the season as she finished no higher than 12th in the following three rounds, before joining Team Proton Huber Competition to race in Porsche Carrera Cup Germany.
-On her debut at the Red Bull Ring, Vateva finished 19th in race one as the second-highest rookie in the field.
+Racing in the final two rounds of the season, Vateva most notably finished 19th on debut at the Red Bull Ring as the second-highest rookie in the race.
 During 2025, Vateva also participated in F1 Academy's rookie test held at Navarra, finishing 16th and 17th in the Morning and Afternoon sessions.
+At the end of the year, Vateva returned to the Porsche Carrera Cup Middle East for Splendid Racing, taking a best result of fourth twice and ending the season sixth in points.

+For the rest of 2026, Vateva joined Target Competition for her first full-time season in Porsche Carrera Cup Germany.